Basic Quantum Algorithms: Analysis of the classical part

 This completes the proof. \end{proof}

 We are not done yet because with $n-1$ independent equations we can determine $n-1$ bits of $s$.
-The missing bit $s_i$ is can be determined by guessing, for instance, by initially assuming that $s_i=0$ and then we use the classical oracle and ask whether $f(s)=f(0)$?
+The missing bit $s_i$ can be determined by guessing, for instance, by initially assuming that $s_i=0$ and then using the classical oracle to ask whether $f(s)=f(0)$.
 If true, we have successfully found $s$; otherwise, we set $s_i=1$.
-The computational cost of running the classical part is basically the cost of solving a system of $n-1$ linear equations with $n$ variables, which is the cost $O(n^2)$ of inverting a $n\times n$ matrix.
+The computational cost of running the classical part is basically the cost of solving a system of $n-1$ linear equations with $n$ variables with polynomial cost, for instance $O(n^3)$ using Gaussian elimination.